strategineer/personal-website/README.md

 - share button:
     - improve share/another button visibility on a dark background
     - improve visibility and placement of another/share button on desktop
+- optimize size of repo, see what's taking up the most space

 ## Post-Hugo
 - double check everything for weirdness here and there